 Pruning Boils-Down to Highly Skilled Management

-Hopefully this won't burst the bubble for some folks who think of pruning as a magic, sacred or a mysterious talent.
-But the truth remains that pruning involves management based on experience, technology, and plenty of wisdom.
+Hopefully this won't burst the bubble for some folks who think of pruning as magic, sacred or a mysterious talent.
+But the truth remains that pruning involves management based on experience, technology and plenty of wisdom.

 Are you familiar with the term "leader" or leaders used for the main stems of trees or large shrubs?

-The word leader may be the ultimate choice for a main stem, because pruning involves the management of leaders and subordinate branches.
-And in many ways, I relate it to coordinating managers and employees in a company or corporation.
+The word leader may be the ultimate choice for a main stem because pruning involves the management of leaders and subordinate branches.
+In many ways, I relate it to coordinating managers and employees in a company or corporation.

-If the company is to efficiently develop, managers - or leaders - must all move in a coordinated effort.
-The goal will be to expansion outward.
-The direction is a matter of choice, but with big corporations, it's often nationwide or international: expansion in all directions.
+If the company is to efficiently develop, managers (leaders) must all move in a coordinated effort.
+The goal will be expansion outward.
+The direction is a matter of choice, but with big corporations it's often nationwide or international: in all directions.

 The manager or leader of advertising must be in sync with the transportation manager, storage manager, personel manager, etc..
 The employees must follow them as subordinates, taking their lead and working with accuracy and precision.